 However, if you want to visit both of these incredible Thailand destinations, how do you get from point A to B?

-Travelling from Phuket to Bangkok can be achieved in a few different ways: by plane, by bus, or by rental vehicle.
+Traveling from Phuket to Bangkok can be achieved in a few different ways: by plane, by bus, or by rental vehicle.
 The best option depends on the size of your group, your trip’s budget, and your travel preferences.
-We’ve travelled by overnight bus, however, if you book your flights far enough in advance you can pay as little as $30 one-way and benefit from the convenience of a 1-hour flight.

 Flying from Phuket to Bangkok is perhaps the simplest, and is undoubtedly the fastest, route.
-Particularly for someone travelling alone, a flight between the two cities can be relatively inexpensive as well.
+Particularly for someone traveling alone, a flight between the two cities can be relatively inexpensive as well.

 There are usually over a dozen options daily for direct flights from Phuket International Airport (HKT) to the New Bangkok International Airport (BKK) or Don Muang Airport (DMK) – both airports of which are located just outside of the city centre of Bangkok.